phan/phan/README.md

 If it isn't you probably added it to the wrong `php.ini` file.
 Check `php --ini` to see where it is looking.

+If `phpize` is unavailable on your system, you may need to install the PHP developer packages which are often available with names such as `php-dev`.

 ## Features